 You don’t have to spend thousands of dollars on a liveaboard to experience incredible diving in the Galapagos.
 A short boat ride away from Santa Cruz Island, you’ll find Gordon Rocks, two rock pinnacles teeming with astonishing wildlife beneath the surface.
 The dive sites at Gordon Rocks are great places to spot sea turtles, black and white tip reef sharks, manta rays, stingrays, and the elusive hammerhead sharks.

 Strong currents in the area make Gordon Rocks most suitable for experienced divers, but anyone with an Open Water certification is welcomed.

 Kayak on Playa de Los Alemanes

-Last, but certainly not least is Playa de Los Alemanes, a small quiet beach in front of the Finch Bay Hotel is a great spot to relax for the day.
-You can enjoy the sun, shade, and shallow waters, or rent some kayaks from the hotel and head out for a kayak around the bay.
-Keep your eyes peeled for the wildlife; you never know who might decide to join you in the water.
+Playa de Los Alemanes, a small quiet beach in front of the Finch Bay Hotel, is a great spot to relax for the day.
+You can enjoy the sun, shade, and shallow waters or rent some kayaks from the hotel and head out for a kayak around the bay.
+Keep your eyes peeled for wildlife in Academy Bay—you never know who might decide to join you in the water.

 The Best Santa Cruz Hotels

 Hotel Costa del Pacifico